top of page

 Cafeteria

-Minimal alterations include a freestanding open-sided shelter on the northern side, replacement of its roof cladding from corrugated asbestos sheets to corrugated metal sheets, rearrangement of the ablutions, insertion of folding partitions into the long dining room, and replacement of the folding doors on the northern side of the dining room.
+Minimal alterations include a freestanding, open-sided shelter on the northern side; replacement of the roof cladding from corrugated asbestos sheets to corrugated metal sheets; rearrangement of the ablutions; insertion of folding partitions into the long dining room; and replacement of the folding doors on the northern side of the dining room.

 Features of the Cafeteria of state-level cultural heritage significance also include

-• Curvilinear paved terrace on the northern side with brick window flower boxes
+• Curvilinear paved terrace on the northern side with a brick window and flower boxes.

 • Materials: face brick walls and squat chimney; flat sheet-lined eaves; timber floor in the dining room; original partitions (timber-framed, flat sheet-lined; flat sheet-lined ceilings with timber battens